Joaofranciscopanta/Joaofranciscopanta/README.md

 - 👨‍💻 I also code backend applications using **C/C++**, **Java/Kotlin** or **Javascript**
 - 📫 Reach me on Whatsapp: 📱 +55 34 98848-6421
 - 🔗 Reach me on LinkedIn: [joaofranciscopanta](https://www.linkedin.com/in/joaofranciscopantaleao/)
-- ⚡️ Fun fact: I'm a huge fan of Harry Potter